• Recognize the different ones in use •

 Conversations and collaboration are prone to going haywire when participants are naïve to or ignorant of the ways they and others are engaging together.

-In politics, conversations about partisanship often overlook the reality that the ideological can shape conviction independent of party membership.
-In faith, criticism of institutional behavior can easily overemphasize personal autonomy at the expense of an institution’s true spiritual underpinnings.
+In politics, conversations about partisanship often overlook the reality that ideological considerations can shape conviction independent of party membership.
+In faith, criticism of institutional behavior — e.g., that of a house of worship — can overlook personal autonomy at the expense of understanding the institution’s true spiritual underpinnings.

-A way to consider a matter that I’ve used to address the many different perspectives within a given issue is to “Speak to the -Al’s”; i.e., to address the relevant adjectives that end in “-al.”
+A way that I’ve used to address the many different Angles of Perspective (AoP) within a given issue is to “Speak to the -Al’s” — i.e., to address the relevant adjectives that end in “-al.”

-In political considerations, the issues might not actually be political, but might be ideological or even legal or judicial.
-Each of the specific angles of perspective changes the subtleties of an effort as simple as a conversation, much less the complexities of a more extensive collaboration.
-In faith considerations, when a critic challenges the behavior within a “sect,” to what degree are they actually scorning individual actions and failing to see them as deviations from its larger philosophical or ideological underpinnings?
+In Political considerations, the issues might not actually be Political, but might be Ideological or even Legal or Judicial.
+Each of the specific AoP can change the subtleties of an effort as simple as a conversation, much less the complexities of a more extensive collaboration.
+In faith considerations, when a critic challenges the behavior within a “sect” — e.g., a denomination — to what degree are they actually scorning Individual actions and failing to see them as deviations from the sect’s larger Philosophical or Ideological underpinnings?

-Ignorance of relevant angles of perspective can complicate a collaborative effort, but understanding them can also enhance the process.
+Ignoring relevant Angles of Perspective can complicate a collaborative effort, but, conversely, understanding them can also enhance a process.